earth-data-community/.github/profile/README.md

 *Research softwares, tools, and documentations for the full Earth System — atmosphere, ocean, land, ice, and biosphere — accessible across platforms and aligned with FAIR principles.*

-**Objective**: Federate Earth System research software and tools across Europe, ensuring interoperability between platforms and communities.
+**Objective**: Federate Earth System research softwares, tools, and documentations across Europe, ensuring interoperability between platforms and communities.

 ---

 ## 🌍 About Us

+The Earth Data Community brings together researchers, research infrastructures, and software developers working across Earth System Science.
 This initiative aims to:

 - **Federate Earth System tools and catalogs**.
 - **Improve interoperability** of research software across Virtual Research Environments (VREs), platforms and research infrastructures.
 - **Create a governance** for tool repositories, reviews, and merges.
-- **Develop european collaborations** to foster cross-domain work.
+- **Develop european collaborations** to foster cross-domain work across scientific environmental related disciplines and research infractures.

----

-- **Federate tools and catalogs** across environmental domains.
 - **Share practices** for Research Software development, sustainability, citation, and reuse.
 - **And more along the way** — shaped by the community as this initiative grows.